("Zeh pachot ra m’zeh.")

 Even though I don't think Trump is in the same league as Obama or Hillary, I just want to point out that so many frum people back him for the wrong reasons.

 I don’t fully understand the warm support of some frum journalists, bloggers, rabbis etc., for Trump.
-I have a feeling it has to do with not wanting to see just how bad things are when you live there and don’t want/can’t see a way to leave.

 In the incredible book A Sun and a Shield, the Illeander Rav was one of the only Jews to escape the Dej ghetto with his family.
 The other was a young widow and her son.